-OAA Reviews.
-Conduct desk reviews of audit reports and other materials related to grantees that have had A-133 audits performed by independent outside auditors to: 1) determine compliance with relevant OMB circulars, 2) evaluate the audit findings for past, current or potential effect on NEA grants, and 3) recommend what action, if any, is required by NEA.
-An indeterminate number of non-OIG audit reports (probably five or more) will be examined throughout the year.
+Special Reviews.
+Conduct reviews of grantees' financial information, audit reports and other materials to: 1) determine compliance with relevant OMB circulars, 2) evaluate audit findings to determine effect on NEA grants, and 3) make recommendations, if any, is required by the grantees or NEA.
+An indeterminate number of reports will be examined throughout the year.
 (Issue 1.2)